aavazquezs/python-test/README.md

 # Avangenio Python Test

+## Code
+The code is available in GitHub at [https://github.com/aavazquezs/python-test](https://github.com/aavazquezs/python-test).

 ## Installation and use guide:

 1 - Install python 3 on your system.
 For linux platforms use the command below: